WHAT IS ARIZONA YOUTH LEADERSHIP FORUM (AZYLF)?

 WHAT HAPPENS AT AZYLF?

-AZYLF brings together up to 25 youth who have disabilities from across Arizona, for a 6-day experience that focuses on self-discovery, leadership development, career exploration, effective advocacy, and empowers through heightened awareness of disability history and culture.
+For each conference, AZYLF brings together up to 25 who have disabilities from across Arizona, for a 6-day experience that focuses on self-discovery, leadership development, career exploration, effective advocacy, and empowers through heightened awareness of disability history and culture.
 Through Person Centered Planning, Delegates are assisted in developing a Personal Leadership Plan which includes specific action items, as they return to their home communities.
 Delegates become a voice for their peers as they serve to inform the Arizona State Plan for Independent Living.
 Delegates are assigned a mentor for on-going support for one year after AZYLF, and are offered continued connection through joining the thriving AZYLF Alumni Association, following graduation.

 Although purposeful and relevant, the true value of AZYLF is not found in a workbook or in the words of an accomplished presenter, it is found in the climate of trust, mutual respect, and absolute acceptance, which allow youth to be themselves, to be heard, and to be changed.
 AZYLF invests in our most precious resource, the youth who will transform our tomorrows.